pingcap/tispark/docs/dev/overview.md

 Including but not limited to writing, deleting, authentication, etc.
 ## Core-Test
 We will run integration tests for each pull request.
-This directory is normally empty, but when running integration tests, the test codes are copied into this directory.
+This directory is normally empty, but when running integration tests, the test codes in `Core` module are copied into this directory.
 You don't need and shouldn't modify this directory.
 ## DB-random-test
 In our tests, we have some special tests that need to use randomly generated data and schemas.